lightstep/terraform-lightstep-aws-dashboards/modules/cloudfront-dashboard/README.md

-# Lightstep AWS CloudFront Dashboard
+# Cloud Observability AWS CloudFront Dashboard

-This module provisions a Lightstep dashboard for AWS CloudFront.
+This module provisions a Cloud Observability dashboard for AWS CloudFront.